 Painful sex after hysterectomy

 I have enjoyed sex for 14 years.
 But in 1992 my wife underwent hysterectomy operation after which we cannot enjoy sex.
 Because if my penis penetrates even one inch she gets unbearable pain.
 We have also shown to a gynaecologist who had given her hormone tablets (premarin) and some gel to be applied (KY jelly).
-The tablets were taken for nearly 4 years but all in vain nothing happened.
+The tablets were taken for nearly four years but all in vain, nothing happened.
 Till date she gets unbearable pain and so we do not enjoy sex.
-My penis cannot penetrate even one inch.
 Under the above circumstances I would request you to give us some advice so that both of us can enjoy sex.

 There are several possible causes of such a pain during penetration.
 She may not be adequately lubricated or wet, her pelvic muscles may be too tight or constricted, or then she might have an injury or an infection involving her vulva or vagina.
 This pain may or may not have anything to do with the hysterectomy surgery.

 I strongly recommend that until you find the cause of this pain you do not have intercourse again.
 If you continue to have intercourse in spite of pain, things will only get worse.
 What is a superficial physical problem will then become a deeper psychological one.
 Pain is like an alarm, which alerts you to investigating into the cause of the problem.
 She definitely needs to see a gynaecologist for a thorough physical examination.